The benefits of eating protein for healthy and achievable weight loss

 Tip: Divide pounds by 2.2 to get kg.

 The modest RDA target may be too low for some.
 Many reduced-calorie weight-loss plans suggest 1.2-1.5 g per kg.
-Athletes, older adults and those trying to build muscle may also benefit from intake higher than the RDA.
-Read here for more information on starting a higher protein plan.
+Athletes, older adults, and those trying to build muscle may also benefit from a higher intake than the RDA.
+Read here for more information on starting a higher-protein plan.

-For certain kidney and liver conditions, you may need to limit your protein intake.
-Talk to your doctor or dietitian about your diet and follow their specific nutrition advice.
+Those with certain kidney and liver conditions may need to limit protein intake.
+Follow the advice of your doctor or dietitian.

 Egg whites, ⅔ cup (164g)